Woman with blood pressure cuff looking at another woman taking her blood pressure

 What are the risks of untreated high blood pressure?

-Excessive and ongoing pressure on your artery walls from high blood pressure can damage your blood vessels and your organs.
-The longer your blood pressure goes uncontrolled, the more significant damage it can cause your body.
+Excessive and ongoing pressure from high blood pressure on your artery walls can damage your blood vessels and organs.
+The longer your blood pressure goes uncontrolled, the more damage it can cause your body.
 Some of the health complications that can stem from high blood pressure include:

 Aneurysm.
-High blood pressure can result in your blood vessels bulging and weakening, forming an aneurysm.
+High blood pressure can cause your blood vessels to bulge and weaken, forming an aneurysm.
 A ruptured aneurysm can be life-threatening.

 Weakened blood vessels in your kidneys.
-Weak vessels often prevent your organs from being able to function normally, causing a range of health complications.
+Weak vessels often prevent your organs from functioning normally, causing various health complications.

 Damaged blood vessels in your eyes.
 High blood pressure can lead to thickened, narrowed, or torn vessels in your eye area, resulting in vision loss.